im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git log --oneline --decorate --all --graph -n 10'](/.images/shell/1-step-shell-25.svg)

-> Interesting... `HEAD` has moved to the new commit.
+> `HEAD` has been automatically moved to the new commit!

 #### Detached HEAD

-Now let's see what happens when we checkout a specific commit:
+Now let's see what happens when we checkout a specific commit, instead of a `branch`:

 <!--
 ```shellSession